- Annual Parochial Church Meeting forms

 A motion for the acceptance of the proposals contained within the report was passed with no objections at the July 2015 Diocesan Synod meeting.

-'The World in a Diocese' is the report of an independent review of the Diocesan Minority Enthnic Anglican Concerns Committee.
-Download 'The World in a Diocese'.
+'The World in a Diocese' is the report of an independent review of the Diocesan Minority Ethnic Anglican Concerns Committee.

-The National Church has just published 'Everyday People - God's Gift to the Church of England' - a booklet on Minority Ethnic Vocations.
-Download 'Everyday People'.
+The National Church has published 'Everyday People - God's Gift to the Church of England' - a booklet on Minority Ethnic Vocations.

 There is a wide variety of practice across churches in the arrangements for the use of Church of England buildings by independent congregations and also a diversity in the nature of the relationships between the local parish church and those who use its premises.
 There is however a wide recognition on all sides that greater consistency is needed across the Diocese.

-This guidance, written by John Richardson (Diocesan Ecumenical Adviser) sets out some possibilities and first attempts to clarify some underlying issues.
+This guidance sets out some possibilities and first attempts to clarify some underlying issues.
+If you have further questions, please contact the Area Ecumenical officer or your archdeacon.

-The Report, which was launched as part of a celebration of Non-Stipendiary Ministry in Southwark Cathedral on 25 September 2014, can be downloadedhere.
+The Report, which was launched as part of a celebration of Non-Stipendiary Ministry in Southwark Cathedral on 25 September 2014, can be downloaded

 Approved by the Bishop’s Council on 17 July 2014 and passed by Diocesan Synod at their meeting on 7 September 2014.